verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 </div>
 {{< /clipboard >}}

-### Installing the OCI DNS Webhook Solver
+### Installing the OCI DNS webhook solver

-If you intend to use Cert-Manager with Let's Encrypt and OCI DNS, then you will need to install the `cert-manager-webhook-oci`  module from the OCNE application catalog.
+If you intend to use cert-manager with Let's Encrypt and OCI DNS, then you will need to install the `cert-manager-webhook-oci`  module from the OCNE application catalog.
 The webhook solver is installed using the OCNE Application Catalog.
 The first step is to add the Application Catalog Helm repository to the cluster.

 {{< clipboard >}}